dhirajdatascientist/Mongodb_CDLC/Setup/Setup_CDLC(L2).md

 6. **Restart MongoDB**: If you've made changes to user passwords, you may need to restart your MongoDB server for the changes to take effect.

-After following these steps, the password for the specified MongoDB user should be reset to the new password you provided.
-Make sure to update any application configurations that use this MongoDB user with the new password.